Darren Johnson: Parliamentary candidate

+Suspension by the Green Party

+On 28 May 2024, Johnson revealed he had been suspended by the Green Party, following social media posts criticising the Green Party's response to the Cass Review.
+In December 2024 he resigned from the Green Party after 37 years' membership.

-Personal life
+Personal life and writing

-Johnson, who is gay, lives in St. Leonards, East Sussex.
+Johnson, who is gay, lives in St Leonards, East Sussex.
 Johnson is a keen supporter of live music (rock and folk) and writes a live review blog.
-His book 'The Sweet in the 1970s' was published by Sonicbond Publishing on 30 July 2021.
-This was followed by a second book 'Suzi Quatro in the 1970s' published by the same publisher in July 2022.
+His book The Sweet in the 1970s was published by Sonicbond Publishing on 30 July 2021.
+This was followed by a second book Suzi Quatro in the 1970s published by the same publisher in July 2022; and a third book Slade in the 1970s published in May 2023.